RishiGupta12/SerialPundit/applications/hid-reportthread-hotplug/README.md

 and then wait until response (input report) is received from device.
 Once the report is received, print it on console.

-If HID device is not connected;
+  *If HID device is not connected :*

 - The operation is same as for HID device already connected into system except that the USB hot plug thread does not insert 'add' event in queue manually when it starts.

 #####Going further

 - Consider where operations need to be atomic or requires different levels of granularity.
 For example consider if thread need to be synchronized explicitly or implicitly.